swapnilsparshtech/HistproMD/README.md

-# HistoPro® 650 H Tissue Embedding Center Hot Unit
+# HistoPro® 650 H Tissue Embedding Center Cold Unit

 ## 1.  **About :-**

 The HistoPro 650 Tissue Embedding Center (The Embedding Center) is a modular system to be used for embedding processed tissue in paraffin to prepare the tissue blocks for sectioning.
-There are two modules in HistoPro® 650 Embedding System.
-1. HistoPro 650 H (The Hot Module) is the Hot Module of the system that contains the paraffin tank, two warming trays that can be used either as a mold oven or a cassette bath, two forceps holders, heated work surface and a peltier cooled cold spot.
-The tissue embedding is performed on this module.
-2. HistoPro 650 CS (the Cold Module) is the Cold Module of the system that contains the cold plate.
+There are one modules in HistoPro® 650 Embedding System.
+1.HistoPro 650 CS (the Cold Module) is the Cold Module of the system that contains the cold plate.

 ## 2.  **Development environment :-**
 A.  Set up an editor :-